 Dargie had become concerned that this significant portrait might be damaged or lost during transit to Australia.

-He commenced work on a second replica copy, to be freighted separately, in the hope that 'at least one version' would arrive safely in Australia.
+He started work on a second replica copy, to be freighted separately, in the hope that 'at least one version' would arrive safely in Australia.
 This 'spare' was painted upside down at the London home of his hosts, the Hamilton Fairley family.

 Artists recognise this seemingly odd move as an attempt to view the portrait as a series of colours and forms.
 Eliminating the natural desire to improve on the original, this endeavour prevented embellishment and created a true identical copy.